-The APVMA assesses a range of data when considering the proposed use of a chemical product on a food.
-These data enable the APVMA to determine what the likely residues of a chemical will be on a treated food.
-These data also enable the APVMA to determine what the maximum residues will be on a treated food if the chemical product is used as proposed and from this, the APVMA determines an MRL.
+APVMA assesses a range of data when considering the proposed use of an agricultural or veterinary chemical product on a food.
+These data enable APVMA to determine what the likely residues of a chemical will be on a treated food.
+These data also enable APVMA to determine what the maximum residues will be on a treated food if the chemical product is used as proposed and from this, APVMA determines an MRL.